 The Lesson Description section can be closed up by clicking the “-” (minus sign) icon at the top right of the section.
 (The icon then becomes a “+” sign—clicking it opens the description back up.)

-Each activity will have a problem statement displayed immediately above the Workspace area, giving you instructions on what to do.
+Activities, in contrast to lessons, are designed to give practice with RoboBlockly and programming.
+Activities have a problem statement displayed immediately above the Workspace area, giving you instructions on what to do.
 For example:

 You can click the triangular “Play” button to hear an audio playing of the problem statement.
 The light bulb icon provides hints and tips for the activity.
 The icon provides background information about the activity.

-You can then drag code blocks from one of the menus (located between the grid area and the Workspace) to the Workspace and click the blocks together.
+You can also drag code blocks from one of the menus (located between the grid area and the Workspace) to the Workspace and click the blocks together.
 Clicking the Run button (below the grid area) will execute the code represented by the blocks, thereby moving the virtual robot (or hardware robot, if connected) and/or doing various computations, drawings, animations, or other activities.

 Solutions to the activities are available to authorized instructors via the “Solution” and “Load” buttons, displayed to the right of the problem statement (but grayed out and inactive for other users).
 Teachers have the option of releasing solutions to students after homework assignments are submitted.